SMACE: A New Method for the Interpretability of Composite Decision Systems: Introduction

 \section{Introduction}

+Machine learning is increasingly being leveraged in systems that make automated decisions.
+However, the massive adoption of artificial intelligence in many industries is hindered by mistrust, due to the lack of explanations to support specific decisions \citep{jan2020ai}.
+Interpretability is deeply linked to trust and, as a result of public concern, has become a regulatory issue.
+For example, the European guidelines for trustworthy AI\footnote{https://digital-strategy.ec.europa.eu/en/library/ethics-guidelines-trustworthy-ai} recommend that \say{AI systems and their decisions should be explained in a manner adapted to the stakeholder concerned.}

-Machine Learning is increasingly being leveraged in systems that make automated decisions.
-Nevertheless, a decision is rarely made by a standalone model.
-One might think that the entire decision process can be handled by an individual machine learning model.
-This is not always true.
-In fact, composite AI systems, which combine machine learning and symbolic artificial intelligence, are very popular, particularly in business settings.
-Incorporating decision rules is still important, for two main reasons.
+While numerous interpretability methods for single machine learning models exist \citep{linardatos2021explainable}, in many practical applications, a decision is rarely made by a unique model.
+In fact, composite AI systems, combining machine learning models together with explicit rules, are very popular, particularly in business settings.
+Incorporating decision rules is important, for two main reasons.
 Firstly, \textit{decision rules are crucial for expressing policies that can change (even very quickly) over time}.
 For example, depending on last quarter's financial results, a company might be more or less risk-averse and therefore have a more or less conservative policy.
 Using an individual machine learning model would require to retrain it with new data each time the policy changes.
-In contrast with a rule-based system, risk aversion can be managed by changing only one parameter.
+In contrast, with a rule-based system, risk aversion can be managed by changing only a rule.
 Secondly, \textit{machine learning models are not suitable for incorporating strict rules}.
-Indeed, while often a policy may represent only a soft preference, in many cases we may have strict rules, due to domain needs or regulation.
+Indeed, while often a policy may represent a soft preference, in many cases we may have strict rules, due to domain needs or regulation.
 For example, we may have to require that clients' age be over $21$ in order to offer them a service.
-Machine learning relies mainly on probabilistic methods, which makes difficult to accurately adhere to strict deterministic rules.
-We focus our study on tabular data, which are most commonly used for day-to-day operations by businesses.
-Anyway, the massive adoption of Artificial Intelligence in many industries is hindered by mistrust, mainly owing to the lack of explanations to support specific decisions \citep{jan2020ai}.
-Interpretability is deeply linked to trust and, as a result of growing public concern, has also become a regulatory issue.
-In 2016 the European General Data Protection Regulation introduced the concept of \say{right to explanation} \citep{wachter2017right}, outlining a clear normative direction.
-Similarly, the United States Federal Trade Commission guidelines\footnote{https://www.ftc.gov/news-events/blogs/business-blog/2020/04/using-artificial-intelligence-algorithms} recommends that if consumers are denied something of value (\emph{e.g.}, a loan) based on AI, they are entitled to an explanation.
-However, explanations should be based on information known to the user and not on internally produced values (such as risk scores), the meaning of which and the process that generates them being a priori confidential.
+It is typically difficult to account for such strict rules in a machine learning setting.